 Drastically.
 Let’s put it this way: it’s not typical for a guy to start a furniture business out of his garage and within three years be known nationally as a recognized and trusted carpenter.
 Trust me, I’m not that good.
 Being featured on the number one show on a network as big as HGTV is like throwing kerosene on a fire, and what it does is it makes it so that essentially I’m not trying to figure out how to start a small business—I’m trying as a small business to stay on the bull for eight seconds.
 In other words, it’s the reason why we are where we are today.
 It’s not that we wouldn’t have succeeded as a business, we just wouldn’t have succeeded in this way this quickly.

-Part of your job involves being on television, whether it’s on Fixer Upper or hosting your own pilot on the DIY Network.
+Part of your job involves being on television, whether it’s on Fixer Upper or hosting your own show on the DIY Network.
 Have you always been comfortable in front of the camera?
 Or, has that been a skill you’ve had to develop?

 I’ve always been comfortable performing in front of people.
 Singing was a big part of my childhood, and I come from a long line of extroverted personalities.
 From my mom’s side of the family I got the woodworking genes.
 And, from my dad’s side, I got the love of being in front of people.
 The camera is a little different, though.
 I have always been pretty comfortable [in front of the camera], but it takes time to get used to knowing that the camera is rolling—you’re just trying to get better and better each time you do it.